Muscles (song)

 "Muscles" is a 1982 hit single written and produced by Michael Jackson, and performed by American singer Diana Ross.
-It was released as the first single on September 17, 1982 by RCA from Ross's Gold-certified album Silk Electric.
+It was released as the first single on September 17, 1982, by RCA from Ross's Gold-certified album Silk Electric.
 The single reached number No. 7 in Cash Box magazine and No. 10 on the Billboard Hot 100 chart.
-It climbed as high as No. 4 on the Billboard Soul chart.
-The sexy song, which was rumoured to be named after Jackson's pet snake, was written for Ross and her "desire" for a muscle-bound lover.
+It climbed as high as No. 4 on the Billboard Soul chart, whilst hitting No. 2 for 2 weeks on the Cash Box Soul chart.
 The track featured prominent background vocals by Patti Austin with seasoned session singers Maxine and Julia Waters.
-It earned Ross a twelfth and latest Grammy Award nomination for Best Female R&B Vocal Performance.
+It earned Ross a twelfth Grammy Award nomination for Best Female R&B Vocal Performance.
 (Although Ross has never won a competitive Grammy, she was awarded an honorary Lifetime Achievement Award from NARAS in 2012.)
 The song was originally intended to be an R&B answer to the massive Olivia Newton-John hit "Physical".